 If there is a pattern of similar issues then there is a likelihood of being labelled as a “crusader”, which is quite different.
 But even that would also suggest that the cultural fit is not right.
 If you have a mission for exposing corporate wrong doing then there should be other more appropriate avenues to explore and its important to carry out the basic reflection about core values.
 A pacifist may struggle to work for a company supplying the military for example.
 A non drinker may not want to work for a company producing alcohol.

-Making sure that a company or boss has values that are aligned with your own is important in any interview process and difficult to establish.
-From that point onwards compromise maybe necessary and only the individual can know what their own limits are.
+Making sure that a company or boss has values that are aligned with your own is important in any interview process and difficult to assess.

 What would you do if your values were tested?